Chișinău: Religion

+According to the 2024 census results, the religious structure of Chișinău was the following:

 Cityscape

 Architecture

 Chișinău's growth plan was developed in the 19th century.
-In 1836 the construction of the Kishinev Cathedral and its belfry was finished.
+In 1836, the construction of the Kishinev Cathedral and its belfry was finished.
 The belfry was demolished in Soviet times and was rebuilt in 1997.
 Chișinău also displays a tremendous number of Orthodox churches and 19th-century buildings around the city such as Ciuflea Monastery or the Transfiguration Church.
 Much of the city is made from limestone quarried from Cricova, leaving a famous wine cellar there.

 Many modern-style buildings have been built in the city since 1991.
 There are many office and shopping complexes that are modern, renovated or newly built, including Kentford, SkyTower, and Unión Fenosa headquarters.
 However, the old Soviet-style clusters of living blocks are still an extensive feature of the cityscape.

 Culture and education

 Education

-The city is home to 12 public and 11 private universities, the Academy of Sciences of Moldova, a number of institutions offering high school and 1–2 years of college education.
+The city is home to 9 public and 8 private universities, the Academy of Sciences of Moldova, a number of institutions offering high school and 1–2 years of college education.
+Among them are Moldova State University, the Academy of Economic Studies of Moldova, Alexandru cel Bun Military Academy, Nicolae Testemițanu State University of Medicine and Pharmacy, and Ion Creangă State Pedagogical University.

+On 5 September 2022, the country's first Christian university Universitatea Moldo-Americană opened its doors, supported by the Scandinavian broadcaster Visjon Norge and several donors in Norway, and run in cooperation with the American Southeastern University in Florida, United States.

 In Chișinău there are several museums.
-The three national museums are the National Museum of Ethnography & Natural History, the National Museum of Arts and the National Museum of Archaeology & History.
+The three national museums are the National Museum of Ethnography and Natural History, the National Museum of Fine Arts, and the National Museum of History of Moldova.
+The National Museum of Ethnography and Natural History was founded in October 1889 by baron Alexandru Stuart, moved to its current location in 1905, and is the oldest museum in Moldova.
+It houses more than 135,000 exhibit pieces, among them a life-sized reconstruction of the skeleton of a dinothere, discovered in the Rezine region in 1966.
+It also includes exhibits on natural history, natural sciences, archaeology, paleontology, geology, and ethnography.
+The building was designed by the architect Vladimir Tsyganko in a distinctive Moorish architectural style with a signature frontal façade consisting of a triangular pediment supported by two Doric columns.

-The National Library of Moldova is located in Chișinău.
+The National Library of Moldova is also located in Chișinău.

 Events and festivals

 Chișinău, as well as Moldova as a whole, still show signs of ethnic culture.
 Signs that say "Patria Mea" (English: My homeland) can be found all over the capital.
 While few people still wear traditional Moldavian attire, large public events often draw in such original costumes.

-Moldova National Wine Day and Wine Festival take place every year in the first weekend of October, in Chișinău.
-The events celebrate the autumn harvest and recognises the country's long history of winemaking, which dates back some 500 years.